Mindhunter has been a huge success for Netflix. The crime drama is directed by David Fincher and stars Jonathan Groff, Holt McCallany and Anna Torv.

 Because of that commitment, Mindhunter Season 3 was put on the back burner.
 Netflix even went so far as to let the cast options expire rather than keep them waiting indefinitely.

 So have we seen the last of Mindhunter?
-According to Deadline, Netflix execs released a statement saying: “David is focused on directing his first Netflix film Mank and on producing the second season of Love, Death and Robots.
+At the time, Netflix execs released a statement saying: “David is focused on directing his first Netflix film Mank and on producing the second season of Love, Death and Robots.

 “He may revisit Mindhunter again in the future, but in the meantime felt it wasn’t fair to the actors to hold them from seeking other work while he was exploring new work of his own.”